jonatanpucp/jonatanpucp/README.md

 # Jonatan Amaya

 ## Description
-I'm a BS student in Economics at PUCP working as a research assistant in projects related to Development Economics.
+I'm a BS student in Economics at PUCP working as a research assistant in projects related to Development Economics and Industrial Organization

 ### Computer skills